arianitu/postgres-statefulset/config/README.md

                            10.184.36.143:32000]
 }`

 where the 2 Ip Addresses must match your master-node and hive-node addresses.
+(Use `multipass list` on the host)

 Then: